syncfusion-content/maui-docs/MAUI/TreeView/expand-collapse.md

 ### Expand and Collapse all the nodes

-You can expand and collapse all the `TreeViewNode` programmatically at runtime by using the `SfTreeView.ExpandAll` method and `SfTreeView.CollapseAll` method.
+Programmatically expand and collapse all the `TreeViewNode` at runtime using the `SfTreeView.ExpandAll` and `SfTreeView.CollapseAll` methods.

 {% tabs %}
 {% highlight c# %}